ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

     ```

 ##### WebSocket Package
-- Added OAuth2 JWT bearer grant type support for client
+- Added OAuth2 JWT bearer grant type support for the client
 - Introduced retrying for the WebSocket client
 - Introduced the header annotation and query param binding support